UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 A screenshot of an open JupyterLab terminal with black background.

 Notes:
-To run a shell such a Bash,
-we need to use a Terminal Emulator, or just "Terminal" for short.
-Most operating systems have one built-in, on MacOS it is called `Terminal.app`, and on Linux it is usually just called `Terminal`.
-On Windows,
-you could use the terminal application that comes with Git Bash that you installed in Assignment 1, or the newer "Windows Terminal" application.

 In this course,
 we will be using Bash via the JupyterLab terminal, to ensure that the experience is similar